-Isn’t soup a splendid thing?
-Easy to make, relatively cheap, and a great way of sneaking the veg in.
-We are big fans of soup here at Mykidstime – here are 16 Splendid Soup Recipes that the Kids will Love Too.
+Isn’t soup a splendid dish?
+Easy to make, relatively cheap, and full to the brim with vegetables your kids will actually eat!
+We are big fans of soup here at MyKidsTime, and we’d like to share 16 of our favourite Splendid Soup Recipes that we think your kids will love.

 #2.
 Creamy Cauliflower Soup

-This squash soup recipe is Roasted Squash and Pancetta soup and comes courtesy of Donal Skehan, TV chef and food writer.
-Donal tells us that he “really loves the combination of roasted squash and pancetta and regularly use it to make a rich risotto.
+Tease your tastebuds with a Roasted Squash and Pancetta soup, courtesy of Donal Skehan.
+The TV chef and food writer explained that he “really loves the combination of roasted squash and pancetta and regularly uses it to make a rich risotto.”

-You could also add a bulb of garlic with its top chopped off in with the squash as it roasts, and then squeeze out the soft and mellow cloves to add to the soup.
+You could also add a bulb of garlic with its top chopped off along with the squash as it roasts.
+Then squeeze out the soft and mellow cloves to add to the soup.

 #4.
 Chicken Broth Soup